gmc-code/PC-app-development/docs/tk_widgets/tk_entry.rst

 .. admonition:: Tasks

     #.
-Create a Tkinter application with a window size of 400x300, an `Entry` widget using the `Comic Sans MS` font (size 20, normal weight, roman slant), a background color of `#eff1db`, a foreground color of `#4B0082`, a border width of 2 with a sunken relief style, left-aligned text, and a width of 20 characters, with the widget displayed inside the window using padding and internal padding of 20 and 5 units respectively."
+Create a Tkinter application with a window size of 400x300, an `Entry` widget using the `Comic Sans MS` font (size 20, normal weight, roman slant), a background color of `#fafafa`, a foreground color of `#2f2f2f`, a border width of 2 with a sunken relief style, left-aligned text, and a width of 20 characters, with the widget displayed inside the window using padding of 20 in both directions and internal y padding of 5."

         .. image:: images/entry_question.png
             :scale: 67%

     .. dropdown::
         :icon: codescan